jayrambhia/jayrambhia.github.com/_posts/2018-05-17-android-fileprovider.markdown

 category_tag: [Android, FileProvider]
 ---

-Android has been using permissions since its beginning but never really enforced the correct usage until Marshmallow and developeers took advantage of it and went rampant.
+Android has been using permissions since its beginning but never really enforced the correct usage until Marshmallow and developers took advantage of it and went rampant.
 Since Marshmallow (API 23, Android 6.0), android ecosystem introduced permission requests and now we have to ask user to explicitly provide permissions which is really good in the sense of privacy for the users, but adds a lot of work for developers and provides kind of bad user experience.

-This article has a bit of clickbait title and does not focus on any hacks but leverages Android's ecosystem to show how an app can read, write and share files without requiring `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`.
+This article has a bit of a clickbait title and does not focus on any hacks but leverages Android's ecosystem to show how an app can read, write and share files without requiring `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`.
 Each app in Android runs in its own system, like a sandbox.
 These sandboxes are not connected from one another which provides security.
 Now, to work with other apps, Android system has provided certain tools and one of them is **FileProvider**.
 FileProvider is a special subclass of `ContentProvider` that facilitates secure file sharing with other apps by creating `content://` uri.
 We will come back to this later.

-TODO: some stuff here like a seguway

 **Note**: This post is not intended towards Read/Write heavy files such as a photo gallery or a music player.
-If your app occassionally write a file, eg. export some file or save an image once in a while, you may find this interesting.
+If your app occasionally write a file, eg. export some file or save an image once in a while, you may find this interesting.

+Let’s begin by checking what different methods and storage options we have to create a file.

 # Create a file